poornimajd/modified_amcl_code/README.md

 This is the modified version of the AMCL algorithm from the ROS2 Galactic version.
 The correction step has been modified that is in addition to the weights from the laser, the particles are also assigned weights from external cameras.
 The camera observation model is a multivariate Gaussian with a mean and covariance matrix.

-   The code for the camera observation model will be released after the paper is published.
+   Further details and the code for the camera observation model will be released after the paper is published.